 Goals of the ECEC are set in collaboration with the Directors and Staff of the CRM and may include the following:

-- Advise the Directors of the CRM on the needs of the in-training members of the Center
+- Advise the Directors of the CRM on the needs of in-training members and serve as liaisons for CRM labs.

-- Design and lead the implementation of yearly CRM networking and training events
+- Design and lead the implementation of yearly CRM social, networking, and training events, including the CRM monthly Work-in-Progress Seminar.

-- Contribute to and inform center communications including newsletters, social media, and outreach
+- Contribute to center communications such as newsletters, social media, and outreach efforts.

 Interested in joining the ECEC?
-Find more information here about how to apply.
+Find more information here.

 - Email: l.rosa@wustl.edu